TimFanelli/ee363-fall2015/_posts/2015-09-07-SimUDuck-Project.markdown

 ### Iteration 4
 Read through page 14, and implement the Duck Behaviors shown on page 13.
 Just implement the behaviors, we won't change the Duck classes until iteration 5.

-Commit and push, and tag it using the name: "duck behaviors"
+Commit and push, and tag it using the name: "duckBehaviors"

 ### Iteration 5
 Integrate your Duck Behaviors into the Ducks, as shown on pages 15 through 22.

-Commit, push, and tag it as "strategy pattern"
+Commit, push, and tag it as "strategyPattern"

 # Grading Notes
 This assignment will be aggregated into your cumulative "Project 1" score.
 I'm primarily looking to see that you: